 Behavior management includes leashes, escape-proof harnesses, martingale collars, withholding access, gates and crates which can all be used to make sure that the dog cannot make a mistake (such as slipping a collar or jumping a fence).

-All tools and techniques that can be aversive in and of themselves.
+These are all tools and techniques that can be aversive in and of themselves.

 Management is an important part of proper training, however, many overlook how aversive many management techniques can be for the dog.

-Endless restrictions to freedom kind of suck, too.
+Endless restrictions to freedom and experiences sucks.

 FIGARO, THE FENCE JUMPER

 We have a friendly, confident, positively trained (clicker + treats) Great Dane with great recall and polite manners.
 He’s young, full of life, athletic and awesome.
 I BELIEVE in positive training!